angular/components/src/cdk/testing/using-component-harnesses.md

 ```

 You can also use the static `with` method implemented on all Angular Material component harnesses.
-This method accepts a `HarnessPredicate`, an object that filters loaded harnesses based on the
+This method creates a `HarnessPredicate`, an object that filters loaded harnesses based on the
 provided constraints.
 The particular constraint options vary depending on the harness class, but all
 harnesses support at least:

-- `selector` - CSS selector that the component must match (in addition to its base selector, such
+- `selector` - CSS selector that the component must match (in addition to its host selector, such
                as `[mat-button]`)
 - `ancestor` - CSS selector for a some ancestor element above the component in the DOM